San7o/hive-operator/docs/EBPF-TESTING.md

 - `test-ebpf`: build and run the ebpf-local program

 You often need some kind of server to send network traffic to.
-You can use the `callback/` server which will echo the requests he receives and is accessible via `http://localhost:8090/callback`.
+You can use the `callback/` server which will echo the requests they receive and is accessible via `http://localhost:8090/callback`.

 To run both the eBPF program and the callback service, you can create